UK lawmakers: Rupert Murdoch unfit to run company

 The report said there had been huge failures in corporate governance which raised questions about the competence of Rupert's 39-year-old son, James.

-"News International and its parent News Corporation exhibited willful blindness, for which the companies' directors -including Rupert Murdoch and James Murdoch - should ultimately take responsibility," it said.
+"News International and its parent News Corporation exhibited wilful blindness, for which the companies' directors -including Rupert Murdoch and James Murdoch - should ultimately take responsibility," it said.

 "We conclude, therefore, that Rupert Murdoch is not a fit person to exercise the stewardship of a major international company."